Constellation Software: Controversy

-The founder and chairman of Constellation Software, Mark Leonard, has long maintained a low profile, declining media interviews and making few public appearances.

 In 2016, the founder of Innoprise Software sued Harris Computer Systems for giving away its software for free, thus reducing the value of a revenue-sharing agreement.

 In mid-2018, the company cancelled its quarterly earnings calls, a highly unusual step for a public company.
 Analysts suggest the company took this step because it was worried about leaking information about potential acquisitions to its competitors.